-German has four grammatical cases: nominative, accusative, dative, and genitive.
+The four German Cases are: nominative, accusative, dative, and genitive.
 Each case can be thought of as container for a basic part of speech, although it is not limited to the following:

 •Nominative = subject

 •Genitive = possessives

 The nominative case in German has multiple components but only one function: it contains the subject noun or pronoun.
 There are different ways a sentence can include a nominative subject.
 A predicate noun renames the subject (it can be substituted for the subject and refer to the same person, thing, etc.).
 A predicate adjective is simply an adjective that describes the subject.

 Jochen ist mein Freund.
 (Jochen is my friend.)

 This is an example of a predicate noun.
 Jochen is in the nominative, as is “mein Freund” (my friend).

 Jochen ist freundlich.
 (Jochen is friendly).

 This is an example of an adjective “freundlich” (friendly) that describes the subject, Jochen.